-Chinchero, an old colonial settlement resting on Inca foundations overlooking the Sacred Valley and boasting a spectacular market, is only forty minutes drive northwest of Cusco.
-To the northeast, towards the jungle, the attractive village of Paucartambo, built in colonial style and famous for its annual festival, nestles among breathtakingly high Andean panoramas close to Tres Cruces.
-On this remote mountain spot, locals and globetrotters experience a spectacular sun rising from the depths of lowland Amazonia.
+Chinchero, an old colonial settlement resting on Inca foundations overlooking the Sacred Valley and boasting a spectacular market, is only a forty-minute drive northwest of Cusco.
+To the northeast, towards the jungle, the attractive colonial-style village of Paucartambo, famous for its annual festival, nestles amid breathtakingly high Andean panoramas, close to Tres Cruces.
+In this remote mountain spot, locals and globetrotters witness a spectacular sunrise from the depths of the lowland Amazonia.

 CHINCHERO (“Village of the Rainbow”) is 3762m above sea level, 28km northwest of Cusco, and off the main road.
-It overlooks the Sacred Valley, with the Vilcabamba range and the snowcapped peak of Salcantay dominating the horizon to the west.
+It overlooks the Sacred Valley, with the Vilcabamba range and the snowcapped peak of Salcantay dominating the western horizon.

 The town is a small, rustic place where the local women, who crowd the central plaza during the market, still wear traditional dress.
-Primarily built of stone and adobe, the town blends perfectly with the magnificent display of Inca architecture, ruins, megalithic-carved rocks, and relics of the Inca veneration of nature deities.
+Primarily built of stone and adobe, the town blends seamlessly with the magnificent display of Inca architecture, ruins, megalithically carved rocks, and relics of Inca veneration of nature deities.
 The best time to visit is September 8 for the lively traditional fiesta.
 Failing that, the market, smaller but less touristy than Pisac’s, has good local craftwork.

 The market (Sunday morning) is in the lower part of town, along with Calle Manco II.
 Uphill from here, along with the cobbled steps and streets, you’ll find a vast plaza, which may have been the original Inca marketplace.

-It’s bounded on one side by an impressive wall somewhat reminiscent of Sacsayhuaman’s ramparts, though not as massive; it was constructed on three levels, and some ten classical Inca trapezoidal niches can be seen along its surface.
+It’s bounded on one side by an impressive wall, somewhat reminiscent of Sacsayhuaman’s ramparts, though not as massive.
+Constructed on three levels, some ten classical Inca trapezoidal niches can be seen along its surface.
 On the western perimeter of the plaza, the raised Inca stonework is dominated by a carved stone throne, near which are puma and monkey formations.

 The plaza is also home to a superb colonial adobe Iglesia (daily 7 a.m.–5.30 p.m.; entry by Cusco Tourist Ticket, available here or in Cusco).
 It dates from the early seventeenth century.
-It was built atop an Inca temple or palace, perhaps belonging to the emperor Tupac Yupanqui.
+It was built atop an Inca temple or palace, possibly belonging to Emperor Tupac Yupanqui.

 Who particularly favored Chinchero as an out-of-town resort—most of its aqueduct’s terraces, many of which are still in use today, were built at his command?
-The church itself boasts frescoes, murals, and paintings that, though decaying, are still very beautiful and evocative of its colonial past—many about the Cuzqueña school and celebrated local artist Mateo Cuihuanito.
+The church itself boasts frescoes, murals, and paintings that, though decaying, remain very beautiful and evocative of its colonial past—many depicting the Cuzqueña school and celebrated local artist Mateo Cuihuanito.
 The most exciting depictions depict the forces led by local chief Pumacahua against the rebel Tupac Amaru II in the late eighteenth century.

 The two prominent places to visit northeast of Cusco are Paucartambo, 112km from Cusco, and Tres Cruces, another 50km beyond Paucartambo.

-The road between the two follows the Kosñipata Valley, whose name means “Valley of Smoke,” then continues through cloudy tropical mountain scenery to the mission of Shintuya on the edge of Manu National Park.
-Legend has it that the Kosñipata enchants anyone who drinks from its waters at Paucartambo, drawing them to return repeatedly.
+The road between the two follows the Kosñipata Valley, whose name means “Valley of Smoke,” and then continues through cloudy, tropical mountain scenery to the Shintuya mission on the edge of Manu National Park.
+Legend has it that the Kosñipata enchants anyone who drinks its waters at Paucartambo, drawing them back repeatedly.

 Eternally spring-like because of the combination of altitude and its proximity to tropical forest and guarding a significant entrance to the jungle zone of Manu, the pretty village of PAUCARTAMBO (“The Village of the Flowers”) is located some 110km from Cusco in a wild and remote Andean region.
 A silver-mining colony run by slave labor during the seventeenth and eighteenth centuries, it’s now a popular destination at its best in the dry season between May and September, particularly in mid-July when the annual Fiesta de la Virgen del Carmen takes place.